alfuwu/MCAI/README.md

 Q: Will you make a Forge port?

-A: No. You're welcome to port it yourself, if you really want it on Forge, though.
+A: Nope!
+You're welcome to port it yourself, if you really want it on Forge, though.

 ## License
 This project uses the MIT license.
 Feel free to do whatever the fuck you want with it.